-The Company currently has, and Zapata -- Nevada initially will have, a classified Board of Directors.
+The Company currently has, and Zapata-Nevada initially will have, a classified Board of Directors.
 Under the DGCL, in the case of a corporation with a classified board of directors, directors may be removed only for cause, unless otherwise provided by the certificate of incorporation.
 As the Delaware Certificate does not so provide, stockholders currently may remove directors only for cause.
 Under the NRS, a director may be removed with or without cause by the holders of not less than two-thirds of the voting power of a corporation's stock, regardless of whether the board is classified.
 However, the NRS permits a corporation's articles of incorporation to require the concurrence of a greater percentage of the voting stock in order to remove a director.
 The Nevada Articles will not contain such a requirement.
+Accordingly, directors of Zapata-Nevada can be removed with or without cause by a vote of two-thirds of Zapata-Nevada's outstanding voting stock, which immediately following the Effective Time will consist only of Common Stock.